CodeYourFuture/JavaScript-Core-2-Homework/Week-3/Homework/mandatory/0-onlinelearning/youtube.md

 Here are some to get started:
 _Synchronous and Asynchronous Transmission_
 https://www.youtube.com/watch?v=SLjjgjp2bAA
+watched the video.
 _The Client Server Model | Clients and Servers_
 https://www.youtube.com/watch?v=L5BlpPU_muY
+watched the video.
 _How the Internet Works in 5 Minutes_
 https://www.youtube.com/watch?v=7_LPdttKXPc
+watched the video.
 Be sure to share what you find in your class channel!